Be-Secure/BLIman/genesis/ADD-UPDATE-GENESIS.md

 3. Downlaod the default genesis file from BeSLab from [here](https://github.com/Be-Secure/BeSLab/blob/master/genesis.yaml)

-4. Rename the genesis file to genesis-<capital abbrevation of tools froup e.g OASP, OSPO>.yaml e.g genesis-OASP.yaml
+4. Rename the genesis file to genesis-\<capital abbrevation of tools froup e.g OASP, OSPO\>.yaml e.g genesis-OASP.yaml

-5. Add the tools and there configurations by following insurction mentioned in section [guidelines](Gudelines-to-Add-or-Update-a-genesis-file.)
+5. Add the tools and there configurations by following insurction mentioned in above section [guidelines](Gudelines-to-Add-or-Update-a-genesis-file.)
 6. For a new genesis file there will be code changes required.
 - Copy the template script placed at src/launch-template.sh to src/bliman-launch-<Abberavation of tool group used in genesis file>.sh e.g bliman-launch-OASP.sh
 - Edit the new script to call the tool installation environment or function.
 Please read the comments of template file carefully to wrire the module.